 Demonstrations, gatherings, and even sporting events that are intended to be peaceful can turn violent without advance warning.
-For this reason, U.S. citizens should routinely monitor local media sources and the Internet for reports of demonstrations and unrest, and avoid political rallies, demonstrations, and crowds of any kind.
+U.S. citizens should routinely monitor local media sources and the Internet for reports of demonstrations and unrest, and avoid political rallies, demonstrations, and crowds of any kind.

-Travel outside Bujumbura presents significant risks, especially after nightfall.
-The U.S. embassy limits and monitors the travel of its personnel in Burundi.
-All movement by embassy employees outside the city from 6:00 p.m. to 7:00 a.m. is prohibited.
-Likewise, U.S. citizens should not travel on national highways from dusk to dawn.
+Travel in Burundi presents significant risks, especially after nightfall.
+U.S. Embassy personnel travel in Burundi is limited and monitored.
+Embassy employees are prohibited from traveling outside of Bujumbura from 6:00 p.m. to 7:00 a.m. and travel through the Bujumbura neighborhoods of Kamenge, Musaga, Ngagara, Mutakura, Cibitoke, and Nyakabiga after dark is strictly regulated.
+U.S. citizens should also avoid traveling through these neighborhoods or on national highways during those times.
 Armed criminals ambush vehicles, particularly on the roads leading out of Bujumbura.
 Keep vehicle doors locked and windows up when stopped in heavy traffic.

 - See Embassy Bujumbura’s website for the latest emergency and security messages for U.S. citizens.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.